Ephesus: Byzantine Roman period (395–1308)

 Ephesus remained the most important city of the Byzantine Empire in Asia after Constantinople in the 5th and 6th centuries.
 Emperor Flavius Arcadius raised the level of the street between the theatre and the harbour.
 The basilica of St. John was built during the reign of emperor Justinian I in the 6th century.

 Excavations in 2022 indicate that large parts of the city were destroyed in 614/615 by a military conflict, most likely during the Sasanian War, which initiated a drastic decline in the city's population and standard of living.

 The importance of the city as a commercial centre further declined as the harbour, today 5 kilometres inland, was slowly silted up by the river (today, Küçük Menderes) despite repeated dredging during the city's history.
 The loss of its harbour caused Ephesus to lose its access to the Aegean Sea, which was important for trade.
 People started leaving the lowland of the city for the surrounding hills.
 The ruins of the temples were used as building blocks for new homes.
 Marble sculptures were ground to powder to make lime for plaster.

 Sackings by the Arabs first in the year 654–655 by caliph Muawiyah I, and later in 700 and 716 hastened the decline further.

 When the Seljuk Turks conquered Ephesus in 1090, it was a small village.
 The Byzantines resumed control in 1097 and changed the name of the town to Hagios Theologos.
-They kept control of the region until 1308.
 Crusaders passing through were surprised that there was only a small village, called Ayasalouk, where they had expected a bustling city with a large seaport.
 Even the temple of Artemis was completely forgotten by the local population.

 The Crusaders of the Second Crusade fought the Seljuks just outside the town in December 1147.
+In 1206, the city came under the control of the Laskaris.
+It was an important religious and intellectual center during the 13th century.
+Nikephoros Blemmydes, a prominent intellectual of the time, taught in the city.
+However, the Byzantines lost control of the region by 1308.

 Pre-Ottoman period (1304–1390)

-The town surrendered, on 24 October 1304, to Sasa Bey, a Turkish warlord of the Menteşoğulları principality.
-Nevertheless, contrary to the terms of the surrender the Turks pillaged the church of Saint John and deported most of the local population to Thyrea, Greece when a revolt seemed probable.
-During these events many of the remaining inhabitants were massacred.
+On 24 October 1304, the town surrendered to Sasa Bey, a Turkish warlord of the Menteşoğulları principality.
+Contrary to the terms of the surrender, the Turks pillaged the church of Saint John and, when a revolt seemed probable, deported most of the local population to Thyrea, Greece.
+During these events, many of the remaining inhabitants were massacred.

 Shortly afterwards, Ephesus was ceded to the Aydinid principality that stationed a powerful navy in the harbour of Ayasuluğ (the present-day Selçuk, next to Ephesus).
-Ayasoluk became an important harbour, from which piratical raids to the surrounding Christian regions were organised, both official by the state and private.
+Ayasoluk became an important harbour, from which piratical raids on the surrounding Christian regions were organised, some officially sanctioned by the state and some by private parties.

-The town knew again a short period of prosperity during the 14th century under these new Seljuk rulers.
-They added important architectural works such as the İsa Bey Mosque, caravansaries and Turkish bathhouses (hamam).
+The town knew a short period of prosperity again during the 14th century under these new Seljuk rulers.
+They added important architectural works such as the İsa Bey Mosque, caravansaries, and hamams (bathhouses).